Maritime Super - MySuperInformation shown is for the balanced option.

 Maritime Super was formed on 1 March 2009 as a result of the merger between the Seafarers' Retirement Fund (SRF) and Stevedoring Employees Retirement Fund (SERF).
 Maritime Super is MySuper authorised and offers numerous divisions to members.

 The fund's default MySuper option has underperformed the SuperRatings Index in the short term.
 Choice members have access to a further 8 investment options, consisting of 4 Diversified options and 4 single sector options along with a twelve month Fixed Term Deposit.

 Maritime Super has a straightforward fee structure.
-Fees are lower than the industry average across small and medium account balances assessed.
-Fees are higher than the industry average for large account balances.
+Fees are lower than the industry average on small account balances, however are higher than the industry average across medium and large account balances assessed.
 No fees are charged for establishing or terminating an account, switching investments or withdrawals.

 A full suite of Death, TPD and Income Protection (IP) insurance is available to all members.
 Most employer sponsored members automatically receive Basic Death & TPD cover without medical evidence, members can apply for additional voluntary cover.
 IP cover with a 2 year payment period may also be provided as a default.
 Additional voluntary IP covers up to 75% of salary, and can be accessed with a 30 or 90 day waiting period.

 Members also have access to financial planning services through IFFP and discounted banking products through ME Bank.